 The Information Law Institute Research Fellowship offers fellows the time to progress in their own research, contribute to collaborative projects, and plan ILI events.

 The LLM in Competition, Innovation, and Information Law combines state-of-the-art policy and technical expertise with sophisticated legal analysis to create its unique approach to training students by developing an integrated understanding of the dynamic forces that shape contemporary economic activity and innovation.
 The International Finance and Development Fellowship Program provides a select number of LLM graduates with funding from the Law School to pursue a short-term fellowship at an international organization, such as the Organization for Economic Co-operation and Development.

 Students are very strongly encouraged to pursue a federal clerkship either at the district or appellate court level.
 The bulk of intellectual property litigation occurs in the Second, Ninth, and Seventh Circuits and in the Federal Circuit (and, at the district level, in the SDNY, ND Cal., CD Cal., ND Ill., and ED Tex.), but clerkships in other venues will also likely involve intellectual property matters.
 Students with an interest in patent law may wish to place a priority on seeking a clerkship at the Federal Circuit.

 Students with the necessary science or engineering background are strongly encouraged to take the Patent Bar Exam, officially known as the “Examination for Registration to Practice in Patent Cases Before the United States Patent and Trademark Office.”
 Even if the student does not intend to prosecute patents before the USPTO, admission to the Patent Bar is a strong signal to potential employers of the student’s commitment to and proficiency in patent-related matters.

-The NYU Law Venture Fund empowers selected student and alumni entrepreneurs with summer grants, summer internships, and equity investments.
+The Entrepreneurship and Venture Capital program (formerly the Venture Fund) empowers selected student and alumni entrepreneurs with summer grants, summer internships, and equity investments.